prochazo/mpc_faa_matlab/README.md

 MPC_FAA MATLAB
 ==========
+This repository contains MATLAB code used for preliminary research on landing a UAV on a USV, which resulted in a publication in the Ocean Engineering journal.
+The final version of the landing algorithm was implemented in C++, and it is not part of this repository, as it cannot be used independently without other systems.
+It is expected to open-source this version of code as well in the future...

 This project includes a MATLAB live script with an explanation of how to model a UAV in 6DOF.
 This model is then discretized and linearized.
 Such a model is used as an internal model for Model Predictive Control in the form of reference tracking.

 ## Citing
 If you use this code in an academic context, please cite the following publication: